Chinese Taipei: Two Chinas at the Olympics

 In the aftermath of the Chinese Civil War in 1949, the People's Republic of China (PRC) was established and the nationalist Republic of China (ROC) government retreated to Taiwan, previously a Qing territory that was ceded to Japanese rule from 1895 until its surrender at the end of World War II in 1945.
 As time went on, the increased official recognition of the PRC in international activities, such as when accorded recognition in 1971 by the United Nations, instead of that accorded previously to the ROC saw existing diplomatic relations transfer from Taipei to Beijing.
 The ROC needed to come to a beneficial conclusion to how it would be referred when there was participation by the PRC in the same forum.

 The International Olympic Committee (IOC) recognized both the PRC and the ROC Olympic Committees in 1954.
-In 1958, The PRC withdrew its membership from the IOC and nine other international sports organizations in protest against the two-Chinas policy.
+In 1958, the PRC withdrew its membership from the IOC and nine other international sports organizations in protest against the two-Chinas policy.
 After the withdrawal of the PRC, the IOC had been using a number of names in international Olympic activities to differentiate the ROC from the PRC.
 "Formosa" was used at the 1960 Summer Olympics, and "Taiwan" was used in 1964 and 1968.
 In 1975, the PRC applied to rejoin the IOC as the sole sports organization representing the whole China.
-The Taiwanese team, competing under the name of Republic of China at the previous Olympics, was refused to represent itself as the "Republic of China" or use "China" in its name by host Canadian government at the 1976 Summer Olympics.
-The IOC then voted to change the name of the ROC team to "Taiwan", which was rejected by the ROC, and the ROC announced withdrawal from the 1976 Summer Olympics a day before the opening ceremony.
+The Taiwanese team, competing under the name of Republic of China at the previous Olympics, was refused the right to represent itself as the "Republic of China" or use "China" in its name by the government of the host country, Canada, at the 1976 Summer Olympics.
+The IOC then voted to change the name of the ROC team to "Taiwan", which was rejected by the ROC, and the ROC announced their withdrawal from the 1976 Summer Olympics a day before the opening ceremony.

 The top ROC leadership at the time asserted Chinese nationalism, contending both parts of divided China are Chinese territories and Taiwan did not represent all the regions of the ROC.
 What people refer to as Taiwan is one of several areas or islands (Penghu, Kinmen and Matsu in addition to Taiwan) and Taiwan alone did not reflect the "territorial extent" of the ROC.
 Furthermore, although it is true that most products from the area controlled by the ROC are labeled "made in Taiwan", the trade practices of the ROC are such that the regional area of production is used for labeling.
 Some wines from Kinmen are labeled "made in Kinmen", just as some perfume are labeled "made in Paris" and not "made in France".
 Therefore, the ROC government refused to accept the name of Taiwan during the period.